Pentecost Sunday – Year C.

-The experience has made many more courageous enough to witness Jesus through their words and through their lives.
+This experience has made many more courageous enough to witness Jesus through their words and through their lives.
 However when we experience the presence and power of God’s Spirit in us, we must be careful not to become proud and despise others.
-The Spirit is given not for our own glory, but to build up ‘Christ’s Body’, the Church (1 Cor.
-12).
-The Spirit comes as the gift of the Father and the Son to those who believe and welcome the Word of Jesus.
+The Spirit is given not for our own glory, but to build up ‘Christ’s Body’, the Church (1 Cor 12).

 ‘Acknowledgement and Thanks’ to ‘Recommended Source Material’ by: